pingcap/docs-tidb-operator/en/tidb-toolkit.md

-pingcap/tidb-drainer    v1.5.0                          A Helm chart for TiDB Binlog drainer. pingcap/tidb-lightning  v1.5.0                          A Helm chart for TiDB Lightning pingcap/tidb-operator   v1.5.0          v1.5.0          tidb-operator Helm chart for Kubernetes pingcap/tikv-importer   v1.5.0                          A Helm chart for TiKV Importer
+pingcap/tidb-drainer    v1.5.0                          A Helm chart for TiDB Binlog drainer. pingcap/tidb-lightning  v1.5.0                          A Helm chart for TiDB Lightning pingcap/tidb-operator   v1.5.0          v1.5.0          tidb-operator Helm chart for Kubernetes
 ```

 When a new version of chart has been released, you can use `helm repo update` to update the repository cached locally: